curiousben/Room-Infrastructure/microservices/WemoConnector/base/design/core_design.md

 ### Initialization:

+1. Initialize WemoConnector Library pass in configurations
+2. Initialize WemoConnector configuration
-1. Check passed in Wemo configuration
+3. Validate passed in Wemo configuration
-2. Load Wemo Library configuration
-3. Read configuration and determine which handler is being loaded or error out if either not handlers are specified or the handler that is specified does not exist
-4. Initialize each handler until each handler has been successfully loaded for all configured devices
+4. Load handlers
+5. Until there the same number of loaded devices in the active devices map as there are in the config then do:
-  1. Check passed in handler configuration
+  1. Pass in handler wemo client, config, and deviceInfo
-  2. Load handler configuration
-  3. Discover device that the handler is configured to
+  2. load config data
+  3. get client from deviceInfo
+  4. get binary state of switch
+  5. if off turn it on
+  6. set last time of change to current time
+6. Get discoveryInterval from config object and initialize the device discovery timer
+7. Get refreshInterval from config object and initialize the device refresh timer
-5. Listen for activation events
+8. Listen for activation events

 ### Running State:

-1. IF event received activate AND a "wake up" signal has last been received:
+1. IF activate event received AND a "wake up" signal has last been received:
   1. IF lights are not turned on:
     1. Turn on lights
     2. Remember switch state